LukeSmithxyz/emailwiz/README.md

 # Email server setup script

 I wrote this script during the grueling process of installing and setting up an email server.
-It perfectly reproduces my successful steps to ensure the same setup time and time again.
+It perfectly reproduces my successful steps to ensure the same setup time and time again, now with many improvements.

+I'm glad to say that dozens, hundreds of people have now used it and there is a sizeable network of people with email servers thanks to this script.

 I've linked this file on Github to a shorter, more memorable address on my website so you can get it on your machine with this short command: